KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 3. Subtract reconstructed `wtaunu_had` events that fail the nominal truth fiducial definition as a nonfiducial signal contribution.
 4. Unfold the remaining input with a response built from nominal truth-fiducial signal.

-This report is based on the last completed run:
+The numerical closure and fake-diagnostic results quoted below are mostly based on the last completed diagnostic run:

 `outputs/analysis_shadow_unfold/logs/analysis_shadow_unfold_2026-06-21_17-56-54.log`

 That log ends with `DONE.` and wrote the closure, split-closure, and fake-diagnostic summaries.
+After the 2026-06-23 cleanup, `run/2017/analysis_shadow_unfold.py` has not yet been rerun; the cleanup separated production logic from validation-only studies without changing the central `MTW` workflow definition.

 ## Scope Of The Current Closure Test